asheshrambachan/HonestDiD/README.md

 The vignette [HonestDiD](doc/HonestDiD_Example.pdf) provides a brief decsription of the package and an illustration to show users how to use the package to conduct sensitivity analysis on the parallel trends assumption in difference-in-differences and event study designs.
+The package [manual](doc/manual.pdf) provides detailed documentation of the package functions.

 This software package is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant DGE1745303 (Rambachan) and Grant DGE1144152 (Roth).